Axelrod-Python/Axelrod/docs/tutorials/getting_started/command_line.rst

     $ python run_axelrod -h

-There are a variety of options that include:
+There is a variety of options that include:

 - Excluding certain strategy sets.
 - Not running the ecological variant.